 An efficient conversion of vector to text, but we’ve retained the fragmented nature of the original data.
 A small change is needed, to string these elements together.
 We shall specify a “collapse” parameter to concatenate the results into a single string.
-As shown below:
+As shown in the concatenate vector example below:

 # collapse vector into string r - working version > result <- paste (c("the", "quick", "brown", "fox", "jumps"), sep=" ", collapse = " ") > result "the quick brown fox jumps"